jarun/googler/README.md

 `google-cli` is a command-line power tool to search Google (Web & News) from the terminal.
 It shows the title, URL and text context for each result.
 Results are fetched in pages.
 Next or previous page navigation is possible using keyboard shortcuts.
 Results are indexed and a result URL can be opened in a browser using the index number.
 Supports sequential searches in a single instance.

 `google-cli` is GPLv3 licensed.
 It doesn't have any affiliation to Google in any way.
+Why not use Google provided APIs?
+Check point 2 in [Notes](#Notes).

 If you find `google-cli` useful, please consider donating via PayPal.
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://www.paypal.com/en_US/i/btn/btn_donateCC_LG.gif" alt="Donate Button with Credit Cards" /></a>